Successful Healing and Return to Work

 a delay in reporting could negatively hinder appropriate care, delay healing and increase

-- Follow directions provided by your medical care provider and claim adjuster.
+- Follow directions provided by your medical care provider and claim examiner.

 - Participate in opportunities for temporary, transitional return to work if you are